The Architecture of Jagannath Temple Puri

 The main structure of the Jagannath Temple, known as the “Deula,” stands tall and majestic.
 Constructed primarily using sandstone and laterite, it reaches a staggering height of about 214 feet.
 The Deula is a prime example of the Kalinga architectural style, characterized by its curvilinear towers (Sikharas) and richly ornamented facades.

-The temple’s Deula is a pancharatha (five-part) structure, with each part rising successively higher, culminating in the towering spire.
+The temple’s Deula is a panchayath (five-part) structure, with each part rising successively higher, culminating in the towering spire.
 The Deula is divided into four distinct sections: the Bada Deula (main temple), the Jagamohana (assembly hall), the Natamandira (festival hall), and the Bhogamandapa (offering hall).

-Vimana and Jagamohana:
+Vimana and Jagamohana

 The Vimana, or sanctum sanctorum, is the heart of the Jagannath Temple.
 It houses the deities Lord Jagannath, Lord Balabhadra, and Devi Subhadra.
 The Vimana is a pyramidal tower with multiple tiers, intricately adorned with miniature spires, known as “Urushringas.”
 The Urushringas add a distinctive visual appeal to the temple’s architecture.